Faizan2225/faizan2225/README.md

 <div id="intro" align="center">
   <h1>Faizan 🇵🇰</h1>
   <p>As a MERN stack developer and coding enthusiast, I strive to learn new technologies every passing day.

-I am driven by a deep love for coding and the endless possibilities it presents.
-I hope that the projects I create will serve as a testament to the power of perseverance, creativity, and innovation in the ever-evolving world of coding.</p>
+I’m pursuing a bachelor's degree in software engineering, which is slated for completion in 2027.</p>
 </div>

 <div id="badges" align="center">